hotriluan/alkanacoating/README.md

 ## Notes

 - The MU plugin is safe-by-default.
 Some aggressive optimizations are toggled via constants at the top of the file; read comments before enabling.

+## Site-building quick notes

+- Set Homepage: after activating Alkana Core, a "Home" page is created and set as the static homepage.
+You can edit it in Pages → Home.
+Alternatively, go to Settings → Reading to choose a different page.
+- Menus: go to Appearance → Menus (or Appearance → Editor in block themes) and assign your primary menu to the "Primary" location.
+Footer menu uses the "Footer" location.
+- Projects & Distributors: add items under the new post types.
+Use Applications/Substrates taxonomies to categorize.
+Archives are at `/projects/` and `/distributors/`.
+Taxonomy views are at `/application/{term}` and `/substrate/{term}`.
+- Filtering: on projects/distributors archives, simple dropdown filters by Application/Substrate are included—select and submit to filter.
+- Contact form: place the shortcode `[alkana_contact_form]` on any page (e.g., Contact).
+By default it sends to the site admin email; you can override recipient: `[alkana_contact_form to="sales@yourdomain.com"]`.
+- Templates: base templates exist for pages, singles, archives, search, and 404.
+Reusable cards live in `template-parts/content-card.php`.

 ---